 According to v.15 the purpose of this river symbolizing the Roman army led by the mouth of the beast, Vespasian and Titus, was to destroy the woman representing the saints.
 Recall that as stated above, the intention of General Titus during the Jewish War was to destroy the Christian saints represented by the woman.
 Sulpicius Severus states General Titus’ intention to destroy the religion of the saints in Chronica 2:30.7:

 But others, on the contrary, disagreed–including Titus himself.
 They argued that the destruction of the Temple was a number one priority in order to destroy completely the religion of the Jews and the Christians: For although these religions are conflicting, they nevertheless developed from the same origins.
 The Christians arose from the Jews: With the root removed, the branch is easily killed [emphasis mine].

-Revelation 12:16 Commentary: Non-Christian Israel Absorbs the Roman Assault in Fulfillment of v.
+Preterism, A Commentary of Revelation 12:16: Non-Christian Israel Absorbs the Roman Assault in Fulfillment of v.
 16.

 According to v.
 16, the earth, representing the nation of Israel, swallows the river spewed out of the mouth of the dragon and saves the woman.
 Here the earth, Israel, absorbs the flood, representing the Roman legions sent by Nero during the Jewish War.
 It is the earth, or wicked Israel, that absorbs this metaphorical flood in virtue of the fact that Israel had received the bulk of the Roman assault because a large number of Jewish Christians had fled to Pella before the war began and were thus largely, if not entirely, unmolested by the war.